shaswattejankar/aws-s3-sns-with-lambda/README.md

 3. Sends a subscription email to given email in the code

-4. Uses .put_bucket_notification_configuration() with s3_client to configure the bucket with the created sns topic
+4. And configures the bucket with the created sns topic

 + Do create and attach a role to Lambda for s3 and sns full access.